 Add-ons: What we are not describing here are the things that will keep you comfortable on a long hunt.
 Bring along a stool of some sort and plenty of cushion!
 You are going to be sitting still for hours on end waiting for your deer to leisurely walk over.

 Consider buying different deer scents to cover up your own smell and the smell of the wood used to further confuse deer into thinking your blind is natural in this setting.
+For the top deer scents you can use, see our amazing reviews to find out more.
 And to add to the netting, make sure to look around for natural parts of the land to blend in the sharp edges of your blind.
 Brush, twigs, leaves, and dirt will all do the trick.

 Using your saw and tape measurer, cut the 2×4 beams into 12 lengths each measuring 3 feet.
 Set them aside for the main structures of our deer blind.
 You will use this for the base, the roof, and your gun rest.